Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-\paragraph{Supervised Fine-Tuning} To achieve more robust in-character behavior, researchers introduced instruction tuning and fine-tuning with role-playing data.
-PIPPA \citep{tu2023pippa} released a partially synthetic corpus of over 1 million role-play messages, crowdsourced from an online community of role-play enthusiasts.
-By fine-tuning on PIPPA’s diverse persona-conditioned conversations, small LLMs dramatically improved at staying in character, underscoring that sheer volume and diversity of persona-rich dialogues can teach consistent role-playing.
-UltraChat \citep{ding-etal-2023-enhancing} constructed 1.5M multi-turn dialogues via self-chat with GPT-4, covering broad topics and user types.
+\paragraph{Supervised Fine-Tuning} To achieve more robust in-character behavior, researchers introduced instruction tuning and fine-tuning with role-play data.
+PIPPA \citep{tu2023pippa} releases a partially synthetic corpus of over 1 million role-play messages, crowdsourced from an online community of role-play enthusiasts.
+By fine-tuning on PIPPA's diverse persona-conditioned conversations, small LLMs dramatically improved at staying in character, underscoring that sheer volume and diversity of persona-rich dialogues can teach consistent role-play behavior.
+UltraChat \citep{ding-etal-2023-enhancing} constructs 1.5M multi-turn dialogues via self-chat with GPT-4, covering broad topics and user types.
 Fine-tuning LLaMA on this yielded UltraLLaMA, which surpassed previous open models in general conversation quality (including user engagement and coherence).
-Other data efforts target specific role-play domains: PRODIGy \citep{occhipinti-etal-2024-prodigy} built a dialogue dataset from movie scripts aligned with detailed character profiles (biographies, personality traits).
-Fine-tuning models on these profile-grounded movie dialogues significantly improved consistency when emulating those characters – e.g. including a character’s backstory and speaking style led to higher human preference for in-character responses.
+Other data efforts target specific role-play domains: PRODIGy \citep{occhipinti-etal-2024-prodigy} builds a dialogue dataset from movie scripts aligned with detailed character profiles (biographies, personality traits).
+Fine-tuning models on these profile-grounded movie dialogues significantly improved consistency when emulating those characters---for example, including a character's backstory and speaking style led to higher human preference for in-character responses.